amplication/docs/docs/custom-code/add-business-logic.md

 # How to add a business logic to a service

+## General

 In this example you will see how to add a new function with your business logic to an existing service.
 The _entity_.service.ts file is generated only once by Amplication, and you can freely customize it.
 Amplication will never override this file.

-You can use this file to add new functions, override existing functions that are inherited from _entity_.service.base, import מק' libraries and modules to the file, or anything else you may need.
+You can use this file to add new functions, override existing functions that are inherited from _entity_.service.base, import libraries and modules to the file, or anything else you may need.

 You may also use the super keyword to call the functions in the base class.